gaissmai/bart/README.md

 routing algorithms ART, SMART, CPE, ... but reduces the memory consumption by an order of magnitude in comparison.

-BART is a popcount compressed multibit-trie, using the 'baseIndex' function from the ART algorithm to build the complete binary prefix tree (CBT) for each stride.
+BART is a multibit-trie, using the 'baseIndex' function from the ART algorithm to build the complete binary prefix tree (CBT) for each stride.

 The second key factor is popcount level compression and backtracking along the CBT prefix tree in O(k).